Skip to content

 Fire and EMS

-Welcome to Clemson University Fire & EMS website.
-It is my hope you find our website as a valuable resource, for not only you our citizens, but our visitors alike.
-Clemson University Fire & EMS (CUFD) is a component of Clemson University Public Safety and operates under the guidance of Clemson University Finance and Operations.
-Our mission is to: protect life, property and the environment through rapid efficient emergency response, proactive code enforcement, modern fire prevention methods and progressive public education on fire and life safety issues.
-CUFD has 46 uniformed Fire and EMS personnel devoted to protecting life, property, and the environment through their involvement in fire prevention, firefighting, emergency medical care, and community service.
+Clemson University Fire & EMS (CUFD) is a component of Clemson University Public Safety and operates under the guidance of the Division of Finance and Operations.
+Our mission is to: protect life, property and the environment through rapid, efficient emergency response, proactive code enforcement, modern fire prevention methods and progressive public education on fire and life safety issues.

-Clemson University Fire and EMS operates out of two stations, one located on campus at 1521 Perimeter Road (University owned) and station two located 740 Issaquena Trail (City owned).
-Our equipment is state of the art, well maintained and always ready to respond whenever the need arises.
-The department maintains three pumpers, two ladder trucks, four ambulances, two brush trucks along with several staff vehicles and UTV’s.
-Our stations and fleet are maintained inhouse by a logistics and maintenance specialist.
+CUFD operates two stations, one university-owned location and one city-owned location.
+Station 1 is located on campus at 1521 Perimeter Road and Station 2 is located in the city at 740 Issaquena Trail.
+Our equipment is state-of-the-art, well-maintained and always ready to respond whenever the need arises.
+The department maintains three pumpers, two ladder trucks, four ambulances, a QRV and two brush trucks, along with several staff vehicles and UTVs.
+Our stations and fleet are maintained in-house by a logistics and maintenance specialist.

-In case you hadn’t heard, Clemson University has a pretty good football team.
-Because of this, there are at least seven days a year when our population goes from approximately 30,000 to around 130,000.
-As you might expect, this increase in population mixed with an atmosphere of excitement and celebration tends to significantly increase our call volume and demand for service on those days.
-For CUFD this means an all-hands-on deck approach, plus we hire back part-time employees to help meet the demand for service during the games.
-This situation is just another reason why we are so unique here at Clemson University Fire & EMS.
+Clemson University hosts home football games at least seven Saturdays a year, causing our local population to swell from approximately 40,000 to upwards of 130,000.
+As you might expect, this increase in population, mixed with an atmosphere of excitement and celebration, tends to significantly increase our call volume and demand for service on gamedays.
+For CUFD, this means an all-hands-on-deck approach, with part-time employees helping meet the demand for service during the games.
+This situation is just another reason why Clemson University Fire & EMS is so unique.

 In service,